BORN Frequently Asked Questions

 Once I indicate that my client was induced, I am no longer given the option to fill out augmentation information.
 Why is this the case?

-For the purposes of BORN data collection, induction of labour refers to an intervention to initiate the process of labour by artificial means and involves the use of prostaglandins, ARM (amniotomy), intravenous oxytocin, or any combination of these.
-(Myles’ Textbook for Midwives, 17th edition)
+For the purposes of BORN data collection, induction of labour refers to an intervention(s) that occur prior to the onset of active labour to ripen the cervix and/or initiate the process of labour by artificial means, involving the use of: prostaglandins, misoprostol, mechanical/foley catheter, or laminaria tents.

 Prostaglandin used for cervical ripening may be enough to induce labour with no further interventions.
 How do I record this information correctly?
 Is this considered an induced labour?

-• Cervical ripening – Prostaglandin
+• Method of Induction/Cervical ripening – Prostaglandin

 In some circumstances, the “time started pushing” precedes “time fully dilated”.
 When I indicate this in the BIS, a yellow alert box appears.
 Am I able to proceed with this data entry as is?

-When the “time started pushing” precedes “time fully dilated”, you will encounter a ‘data element quality check’ alert box:
+When the “time started pushing” precedes “time fully dilated”, you will encounter a yellow ‘data element quality check’ alert box:

 This alert is intended to assist a user who may have accidently entered data incorrectly, as pushing does not precede full dilation in the majority of cases.
 This alert will not prevent you from indicating the correct series of events.